 - Orange triangle next to the server name indicates that the version has not yet been replicated or there is an issue.
-Placing the cursor over the triangle will display the related error message.
+Placing the cursor over the triangle displays the related error message.

-Clicking on the Properties button opens the vDisk Version Properties dialog, which allows you to enter a description related to this version.
-It also displays availability of a selected version if that version is set for release to production in the future, or if no device has booted from that version yet.
+Clicking the Properties button opens the vDisk Version Properties dialog, which allows you to enter a description related to this version.
+It also displays availability of a selected version if that version is set for release to production in the future.
+Or, if no device has booted from that version.